MindSphere Gateway¶

 ---|---|---|

-Connection idle timeout | 60 seconds | Timeout when forwarding request to a backend service.
-If there is no data traffic for this amount of time, then MindSphere Gateway (and/or the ALB) closes the connection.
-Services could theoretically keep alive WebSocket connections indefinitely, by sending at least 1 byte every minute. |
+Connection idle timeout | 60 seconds | Timeout when forwarding a request to a backend service.
+If there is no data traffic during this time, then the Industrial IoT Gateway (and/or the ALB) closes the connection.
+Services could theoretically keep alive WebSocket connections indefinitely by sending at least one byte every minute. |

-Parallel connection count | 400 | Maximum number of simultaneous connections per MindSphere Gateway instance. |
+Parallel connection count | 400 | Maximum number of simultaneous connections per Industrial IoT Gateway instance. |

-Cache invalidation timeout | 12 hours | MindSphere Gateway internal cache timeout (Invalidation of data loaded from dependent services such as Gateway Registry). |
+Cache invalidation timeout | 12 hours | Industrial IoT Gateway internal cache timeout (invalidation of data loaded from dependent services such as Gateway Registry). |

 Session timeout | 12 hours | Maximum lifetime of a user session.
 Users must re-login after this time. |